ugeorge/forsyde-shell/README.md

 which starts in the working directory `models`.
 The welcome screen contains enough information for getting started.
 All in-built commands come with usage manuals which can be printed by calling `help-<command>` inside the shell.

+**OBS**: we recommend studying the available commands by typing `list-commands` before starting to use the shell.

 ### Development inside the shell